 Low Season: Unpredictable weather (usually rainy or cold), no tourists, very low prices.
 Many tourist organizations are closed during the low season so do you research beforehand.

 It`s evident that world peace hasn’t happened quite yet but lets keep hoping!
-In the mean time, you want to keep a look out for countries where you may be putting your safety at risk.
+In the mean time; you want to keep an eye out for countries where you may be putting your safety at risk.
 The Government of Canada Travel Safety website is very informative about travel risks in each country.
-With that being said, we recommend looking at your own countries safety rating to keep everything in prospective.
+With that being said, we recommend looking at your own countries safety rating to keep everything in perspective.
 Remember that there are places in every city more unsafe than others, and you can`t always judge a whole country based on a small area within it.